NatVanG/PBI-InspectorV2/README.md

 With Microsoft Power BI, visuals are placed on a canvas and formatted as desired, images may be included and theme files referenced.
 Testing the consistency of the visuals output has thus far typically been a manual process.
 The [Power BI Project file format (.pbip) was introduced](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-power-bi-desktop-developer-mode-preview/) then more recently [enhanced](https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report) to enable pro developer application lifecycle management and source control also known as CI/CD.
 PBI Inspector V2 contributes to CI/CD for Power BI reports by providing the ability to define fully configurable testing rules written in json.
 PBI Inspector V2 is powered by Greg Dennis's Json Logic .NET implementation, see https://json-everything.net/json-logic.

+**Update for PBI Inspector v2.3**: PBI Inspectory V2 has become more generic in its capabilites so that it now supports the testing of any Fabric items' JSON metadata, not just Power BI reports!
+The CLI now supports the "-fabricitem" command line option to specify a folder containing one or more Fabric item definitions.
+The CLI will then run the rules against each item in the folder.
+The "-pbip" command line option is still available for testing PBIP files.
+The GUI has been updated to support both Fabric items and PBIP files too.
+Here's an example rules file that tests a CopyJob Fabric item's metadata: [CopyJob Rules](DocsExamples/Sample-CopyJob-Rules.json)

 ## <a id="releases"></a>Releases

-See releases for the Windows application and Command Line interface (CLI) at: https://github.com/NatVanG/PBI-InspectorV2/releases
+See releases for the Windows application and Command Line interface (CLI) at: https://github.com/NatVanG/PBI-InspectorV2/releases.

 ## <a id="baserulesoverview"></a>Base rules